-To examine more formally the relationship between consumer sentiment toward gasoline and the various gasoline price measures, we estimate a number of bivariate vector auto regressions and compare the relationship in the early and late periods.
+To examine more formally the relationship between consumer sentiment toward gasoline and the various gasoline price measures, we estimate a number of bivariate VARs and compare the relationship in the early and the late periods.
 We find that shocks to the published CPI for gasoline appear to have an effect on sentiment in the early period that is about twice as large as the effect in the late period.
-In contrast, shocks to the shortage adjusted gasoline price index have about the same peak effect on sentiment in each period.
+In contrast, shocks to the shortage-adjusted gasoline price index have about the same peak effect on sentiment in each period.
 This evidence suggests that the presence of shortages in the early period is the key difference between shocks to gasoline sentiment and shocks to the published CPI for gasoline.

 Edelstein and Kilian (2009) find that much of the decline in aggregate activity (or aggregate consumption, more specifically) that follows a jump in oil prices comes through demand for motor vehicles.
 They also show that this channel has weakened over time, thereby reducing the effect of oil shocks on aggregate activity.
-Because this result is even more likely to have been affected by presence of market distortions in the 1970s, we also re-estimate a VAR similar to the Edelstein and Kilian (2009) model, using our shortage adjusted measures for the true cost of gasoline.
+Because this result is even more likely to have been affected by the presence of market distortions in the 1970s, we also reestimate a VAR similar to the Edelstein and Kilian (2009) model, using our shortage-adjusted measures for the true cost of gasoline.

-We estimate a trivariate VAR, in which $Y_t$ is defined by (i) one of the oil cost indicators, (ii) the log of real total consumption excluding motor vehicles, and (iii) the log of real consumption of motor vehicles.
-In the first set of results, we use as an energy price indicator the Edelstein and Kilian (2009) measure of the purchasing power lost to increases in oil prices: This measure scales the changes in real energy prices by the share of energy in consumption expenditures.
+We estimate a trivariate VAR, in which Y_t is defined by (i) one of the oil cost indicators, (ii) the log of real total consumption excluding motor vehicles, and (iii) the log of real consumption of motor vehicles.
+In the first set of results, we use as an energy price indicator the Edelstein and Kilian (2009) measure of the purchasing power lost to increases in retail energy prices: this measure scales the changes in real energy prices by the share of energy in consumption expenditures.
 In the second set of results, we use as an oil cost indicator the consumer sentiment toward gasoline.
-In each set of results we estimate the VAR in two sample periods: 1967:1 - 1985:12 and 1986:1 - 2009:12.
+In each set of results, we estimate the VAR in two sample periods: 1967:1-1985:12 and 1986:1-2009:12.
 We normalize each shock so that the peak responses of the shock variable are equal to one in each sample period.

-Figure 4 shows the estimates, with filled dots indicating when the estimated response is more than two standard deviations from zero and open circles indicating when the response is more than one but less than two standard deviations from zero.
-The panels to the left show responses that use the Edelstein and Kilian purchasing power series as an oil cost indicator, and the responses to the shocks are largely consistent with those originally reported by Edelstein and Kilian.
-Specifically, the response of total consumption falls less sharply in the second sample period than in the first sample period, though the responses are not statistically significant in either period.
-To the degree that the response has changed, the bottom panel shows that most of the change comes from the consumption of motor vehicles: The response in the consumption of motor vehicles is much less in the second period (the dashed line) than the first period (the solid line).
+Figure 4 shows the estimates, with filled circles indicating when the estimated response is more than 2 SD from zero and open circles indicating when the response is between 1 and 2 SD from zero.
+The panels to the left show responses that use the Edelstein and Kilian purchasing-power series as an oil cost indicator, and the responses to the shocks are largely consistent with those originally reported by Edelstein and Kilian.
+Specifically, the response of total consumption falls less sharply in the second sample period than in the first sample period, although the responses are not statistically significant in either period.
+To the degree that the response has changed, the bottom-left panel shows that most of the change comes from the consumption of motor vehicles: the response in the consumption of motor vehicles is much less in the second period (dashed line) than in the first period (solid line).